deliveroo/deliveroo.engineering/_posts/2023-03-08-ecs-environment-files.md

 ## The temporary fix

 Remove newly added variables to reduce the size below the limit and put in checks to PR's to avoid adding new ones.
-This fixes the immediate problem but blocks us releasing any new releases that require environment file configuration.
+This fixes the immediate problem but blocks us from releasing any new releases that require environment file configuration.

 Additionally, review existing environment variables that can be safely removed, which might temporarily give us some wiggle room but not in the long term.